 There isn’t much conversation going on about helping rehab program participants to deal with their medication needs.
-However, when you’re treating someone who visits a facility because of a prescription drug problem, wouldn’t it make sense?
+However, when you’re treating someone who visits a residential and inpatient treatment program because of a prescription drug problem, wouldn’t it make sense?
 If addiction specialists do nothing, there’s a high relapse potential.
 For this reason, proactive medication management is a good strategy.

 However, not too many facilities offer it.
 For starters, it requires the presence of medical professionals who understand the chemical intricacies of the drugs.
 Secondly, there’s a need for program-participant-centered communication.
 Now isn’t the time for printed handouts and glossy brochures.

 Medical experts must ensure that each person they work with understands options, alternatives, and contraindications.
 Facilitating this level of service doesn’t have to be difficult.
 Clinical directors, medical directors, and licensed therapists work together to create channels of communication.
-Good-quality rehab centers offer medication management assistance as part of their educational programs.
+Good-quality substance abuse treatment centers offer medication management assistance as part of their educational programs.

 It starts with the intake interview.
-When you talk to the addiction specialist, the expert will assess you for a dual diagnosis.
+When you talk to the addiction specialist, the expert will assess if you need dual diagnosis treatment.
 Doing so allows you to find out if you have a co-occurring mental health disorder.
 People with these diagnoses have different pharmacological needs than those without.

 Another facet of the medication management plan is the use of prescription medications to assist with rehab.
 Depending on the drug you’re recovering from, you may benefit from pharmacological support.
 Likewise, if you’re using medications for other physiological conditions, it’s vital for a therapist to connect with your physician.
 Doing so prevents problems with substances that don’t work well together.